pretix/pretix/doc/api/resources/orders.rst

                            ``order__datetime``, ``positionid``, ``attendee_name``, and ``order__status``.
 Default:
                            ``order__datetime,positionid``
    :query string order: Only return positions of the order with the given order code
+   :query string search: Fuzzy search matching the attendee name, order code, invoice address name as well as to the beginning of the secret.
    :query integer item: Only return positions with the purchased item matching the given ID.
    :query integer item__in: Only return positions with the purchased item matching one of the given comma-separated IDs.
    :query integer variation: Only return positions with the purchased item variation matching the given ID.